Skip to main content

 Guillain-Barré syndrome

 The risk of getting GBS from the flu shot is extremely small — about 1 in 1 million.
-It’s also important to know that the flu virus itself actually causes GBS in 17 out of 1 million people.
-This means you’re more likely to get GBS from being infected with the flu than from the vaccine.
+Meanwhile, the flu virus causes GBS in 17 out of 1 million people.
+That means you’re about 17 times more likely to develop GBS after a flu infection than after a flu shot.

-Can you get a flu shot when sick?
+Can you get a flu shot while you're sick?

-If you’re feeling sick, you should talk with a healthcare professional about your symptoms before getting the flu shot.
-Most experts agree that it’s safe to get the flu shot if you have a minor illness (like a runny nose or cold).
+You should let your healthcare team know if you feel sick and you're scheduled to get a flu shot.
+Most experts agree that it’s safe to get the flu shot if you have a minor illness, like a cold or upper respiratory tract infection.
 But you may need to hold off on getting the flu shot if you have a more serious illness.

 Is the flu shot safe for babies and children?